 Together with the Electrical Safety Authority, Parachute is seeking to build capacity within Ontario communities to educate Ontarians about injury prevention and electrical safety.
 To this effect, we have developed an Electrical Safety Community Toolkit to help communities build prevention messaging for electrical safety in their region.

-Customized for 2017 Electrical Safety Grant recipients, this Toolkit can help guide communities in their next #nosafeshock event/campaign and raise awareness of electrical safety in your community.
+This Toolkit can help guide communities in their next #nosafeshock event/campaign and raise awareness of electrical safety in your community.
 Download this resource today, and help prevent electrical injuries.

 See our Toolkit for Communities/Organizations page for more info.